T-Welsh/Toms-Components/README.md

 * [ ] Add complete readmes for individual components

 ## Processwire
-Generic processwire templates will contain the reqired fields so different styled components can be used interchangeably
+Generic processwire templates will contain the required fields so different styled components can be used interchangeably

+## File Structure
+main.css - contains css reset and utility classes vars.php - contains css variables
+toms-components.js - contains general javascript used by multiple components _INC - Folder containing the individual component folders